The psychology of color as it relates to persuasion is one of the most interesting–and most controversial–aspects of marketing.

 According to a study titled “A rose by any other name…,” when subjects were asked to evaluate products with different colour names, such as makeup, fancy names were preferred far more often.
 For example, “mocha” was found to be significantly more likeable than “brown,” despite the fact that the subjects were shown the same colour.

+Additional research finds the same effect applies to a wide variety of products; consumers rated elaborately named paint colours as more pleasing to the eye than their simply named counterparts.
 It has also been shown that more unusual and unique colour names are preferable for everything from jelly beans to sweatshirts.
 For instance, crayon colours with names such as “razzmatazz” were more likely to be chosen than names such as “lemon yellow.”

 Finding your own palette